• Skip to primary navigation

 Laid the doors/cabinet on drop cloths and painted them.

-We laid the doors and cabinet on the drop cloths and spaced them out.
-The paint has added the cabinet with a paintbrush.
+We laid the doors and cabinet on the drop cloths (Affiliate Link) and spaced them out.
+The paint has been added to the cabinet with a paintbrush.
 We used wood to raise the doors and cabinet to paint the sides easily, and it would not paint the dropcloth and the fabric together.

 lay down the doors on thin pieces of wood so to paint the sides easier